No 297 Surgeon General William Alexander Mackinnon

 In the attack upon a chief's Pah the combatant officers having been one by one disabled he took command himself and captured the position.
 Afterwards, he treated as a surgeon several of those he had himself wounded in the earlier part of the day.
 In the New Zealand war he was very proud of some successful excisions of the elbow, an operation only coming into favour again at that time.

-14 Sept 1866 Specially promoted Surgeon–Major 57th Regiment for his ability and zeal displayed during operations in New Zealand.
+14 Sep 1866 Specially promoted Surgeon–Major 57th Regiment for his

 1 Jan 1867 Promoted Staff Surgeon–Major (completed almost 14 years' service).